n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

 ## Related resources

-Refer to [Telegram's documentation](https://core.telegram.org/){:target=_blank .external-link} for more information about the service.
+Refer to [Telegram's API documentation](https://core.telegram.org/bots/api){:target=_blank .external-link} for more information about the service.

 n8n provides a trigger node for Telegram.
 Refer to the trigger node docs [here](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) for more information.